Hilde Sejersted

 Hilde Sejersted, née Robberstad (born 19 May 1941) is a Norwegian philologist and teacher.

-She spent her professional career as a teacher in history, Latin and Norwegian at Oslo Cathedral School from 1968 to 2008.
+She spent her professional career as a teacher of history, Latin and Norwegian at Oslo Cathedral School from 1968 to 2008.
 She has also released two books Om Garman & Worse (1996) and Latinen lenge leve.
 Sitater og bevingede ord (2011, with Vibeke Roggen).
 She is a member of the Norwegian Academy for Language and Literature.

 In 1964 she married Francis Sejersted, later history professor and chair of the Nobel Committee.
 They resided at Abbediengen.